Goal Setting Options Abound

 In the previous section, there were five world-class examples that almost everyone is familiar with.
 There are many others from Microsoft, Amazon, SpaceX, Meta, Airbnb, Uber, and others.

 There are many thousands more, too, though!
-Smaller, less newsworthy organizations who have embraced North Star Goal setting and are pursuing one.
+Smaller, less newsworthy, but still organizations have embraced North Star Goal setting and are pursuing one.

 I was fortunate to be on a team who set an ideal North Star Goal.
 It checked all the boxes listed above.
 Excitement unified the group.
 The initiative was significant because it was something the industry had not embraced, and we would be the first to do it.
 There were many hurdles along the way with governmentally imposed rules, business partners who did not want to participate, legal considerations, pricing controls, and more.
 It spun off a dozen sub-projects built over time and puzzle-pieced together.
 It was exciting when someone brought up a new project that hadn’t been considered, only to find that it fit perfectly with the direction we were headed.
 In the end, the competition started to try and copy what we were building, but they were already a couple of years behind us.